How to open a bank account in India from the US

 India has a huge financial sector, with many banks and a broad range of account options available.
 However, as we’ve seen, the rules about who can open different types of accounts are pretty strict and can make it hard for a foreigner to get an account without being present in the country.

-Aside from old school banks, customers can also look at specialist financial technology companies.
-These tend to be cheaper and more flexible than traditional banks.
+Aside from banks, customers can also look at specialist financial technology companies.
+These tend to be cheaper and more flexible than banks.

 Let’s take a look at a few examples: